tobega/tailspin-v0/TailspinReference.md

 Array and key lenses allow going further down into multiple dimensions by appending another lens specification after a semi-colon, e.g. `$(3; values: ; 5)` to get the 5th element of the values field of the third element of the current value.
 This can more conventionally be written as `$(3).values(5)`, which should be preferred when possible.

+While the above can be thought of as projections, we normally think of it as indexing into, or finding a position, in an array or a structure.
+As such, the above lenses may also be used to point out positions to change in [mutable state](#templates-state).

+Other projections can only be used to get a, possibly transformed, view of an object.
+These are especially important for working with [relations](#relations) and relational algebra, where a "projection" is a transformation of the relation to only view a subset of the attributes of each tuple/structure.
+This projection can also comprise renamings of attributes and extensions with calculated attributes, e.g. `$({item:, distance: §.x + §.y})` will remove all attributes except "item" from each tuple and append a new attribute "distance" equal to the sum of the previous x and y attributes.
+Note the use of the reflexive identifier `§` to refer to the current tuple being projected, while `$` would still refer to the current value being processed in the chain.

 ## Bytes
 Bytes values represent a sequence of bytes and can be created through a [bytes literal](#bytes-literal)